wynst/cucumber-relizy/README.md

 # Cucumber::Relizy

-Patch existing cucumber html output with navigation for features
+This app will enhance your Cucumber html output with features navigation.
+Improve usability on browsing features for any stakeholders.

 Before: